allejo/PhpSoda/README.md

 ## Installation

-This library is on Packagist as [`allejo/php-soda`](https://packagist.org/packages/allejo/php-soda), add it using [Composer](https://getcomposer.org/).
+This library is available on Packagist as [`allejo/php-soda`](https://packagist.org/packages/allejo/php-soda), add it using [Composer](https://getcomposer.org/).

+You're not using Composer?
+Don't worry, this library is also provided as a Phar archive for you include in your code.
+Get the latest Phar archive from our [Releases](https://github.com/allejo/PhpSoda/releases).

-Check out our [wiki article](https://github.com/allejo/PhpSoda/wiki/Installation) if you require assistance.
+Check out our [wiki article](https://github.com/allejo/PhpSoda/wiki/Installation) if you require assistance with using this library.

 ## Sample Usage